sensu/sensu-docs-legacy/source/docs/0.17/enterprise-built-in-handlers.md

     "timeout": 30
     ~~~

-## Pagerduty
+## PagerDuty

-Create and resolve Pagerduty incidents for events.
+Create and resolve PagerDuty incidents for events.
 After [configuring a service in PagerDuty](https://support.pagerduty.com/hc/en-us/articles/202830340-Creating-a-Generic-API-Service), configure the handler (integration) with the provided service key.

 The following is an example global configuration for the `pagerduty` enterprise event handler (integration).